-- Executing the adapter from the Run from beginning button performs the first half of the import, reading data into staging tables in the FlexNet Manager Suite database. - To validate the second stage, you need to perform a full import.
+- Executing the adapter from the Run from beginning button performs the first half of the import, reading data and displaying results in the Results tab of the Inventory Adapter Studio. - To validate the second stage, migrating the data from the staging tables into the operations database so that the data is visible in the compliance console, uploading the collected data to the IT Asset Management cloud database to that it becomes visible in the compliance browser, you need to perform a full import.